akshay-gera/Winnipeg-Transit-ELT-Pipeline/README.md

 The Airflow DAG is scheduled to run daily, ensuring that the data is always up-to-date in BigQuery.

+**Note**: Using **XCom** in Airflow, I passed the list of route variants from the routes extraction task to the destinations extraction task, allowing for more efficient handling of destination data for each route variant.

 ## Technologies

 - **Python 3.x**: The primary language used for the ETL pipeline.
+- **Astro CLI**: Pre-packaged installation and environment configuration for Apache Airflow
 - **Apache Airflow**: Orchestration tool to manage the ETL pipeline.
 - **Docker**: Containerization of the application.
 - **Google Cloud BigQuery**: Data warehouse for storing the extracted and processed transit data.